rerun-io/rerun/docs/content/reference/roadmap.md

 - End to end performance for high frequency time series logging
 - Layout and configuration from code (blueprint)
 - Datasets that are bigger than RAM for the native viewer
-- CLI for manipulating and and exporting data from rrd files
+- CLI for manipulating and exporting data from rrd files

 ### Medium term (Q2-3 2024)
 - Broader coverage of robotics data types